Introduction

 Implementations

 The original version was written in Perl, but when other companies such as Digg and Yahoo! began to use Gearman, they contributed APIs in other languages such as PHP.
 In early 2008, a port of the job server and libraries in C was started, and by the end of 2008 the new server was ready for the first release.
-The C server is being actively developed with new features being added often.
+The C server (gearmand) is actively maintained and supported.
 This also spurred a new set of client APIs to be written based on the C library, including PHP, Perl, Drizzle, and MySQL.
-A pure Java implementation is also underway.
+A pure Java implementation has also been completed.
 See the download page for a complete list of APIs available.

 One of the powerful features of Gearman is that it doesn’t matter which API is used, they all speak the same protocol.
 There should be no issues running a client, worker, and job server each written in a different language.
 This can be extremely useful for heterogeneous development environments, and also provides for fast prototyping and upgrade paths.
 For example, if an initial implementation is written in PHP, parts can later be ported to C as bottlenecks are found.